mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **The Worldrend Impact (Year 0)**

 When the Worldrend struck, the great Palace Port—headquarters of the Deepwater dynasty—sank beneath the newly formed Sundering Sea along with its patriarch and eldest son.
 In the chaos that followed, Crystalbrook suddenly became the primary eastern port of a shattered house.

+{{pageNumber,auto}}
+{{footnote Tirvandor Settlement Registry}}
+\page

 Marius Deepwater claimed leadership of the eastern branch, though cut off entirely from the western survivors who would eventually become House Goldshore.
 Refugees from destroyed coastal settlements swelled the population as people sought any safe harbor in a world torn apart.

 ### Post-Worldrend Transformation (0-450 CR)